whatshap/whatshap/doc/guide.rst

 Variants can be left unphased for two reasons: Either the variant type is not supported or the phasing algorithm could not make a phasing decision.
-In both cases, the information from the input VCF is simply copied to output VCF unchanged.
+In both cases, the information from the input VCF is simply copied to the output VCF unchanged.